Quick and simple breakfast ideas! This list of cheap breakfast food ideas offers lots of options for the most important meal of the day.

 Keep it simple with butter or jam, or add protein by using peanut butter or cream cheese.

-You can also make breakfast sandwiches out of them, or turn them into a delicious breakfast pizza!
+You can also make breakfast sandwiches out of them, or turn them into a delicious breakfast pizza for a cheap breakfast on the go!

 21. Cereal or granola